NiccoloPuccinelli/SEM/README.md

 You can run the experiments in two ways:

 1. Through the `./run.sh` command you can compute the results that we obtained.
-The bash script at this point will ask which scenario to run and whether to run the model training again (please note that re-training takes up to 3 hours of computation on our configuration).
+The bash script at this point will ask which scenario to run and whether to run the model training again (please note that re-training takes up to 3 hours of computation on our configuration, while loading the model and predicting will require 70-80 seconds on average).
 Once the two options are set, **SEM** will start and compute the results.
 For each scenario:
     * The reconstruction error graph for the training set (that is, normal scenario) will be saved in the [results](results/) folder.
     * The *Failed_requests* index plot of the scenario will be saved in the [failed_request](failed_requests/) folder.
     * The final reconstruction error graph for the specific scenario will be shown in a new window and also saved in the [results](results/) folder.